-Plastic has a tendency to get brittle, especially from sun exposure so make sure to find out how it has been stored.
+Plastic has a tendency to get brittle, especially from sun exposure, so make sure to find out how it has been stored.
 Another thing to look for is the surface of the plastic peeling or appearing fuzzy from use, a feature that can lead to drag in the water.

 How do I find a used canoe near me?
 Craigslist, classifieds, rentals & more

-Craiglist, Kijiji & other online classifieds
+Craigslist, Kijiji & other online classifieds

 Look at the online classifieds like Craigslist or Kijiji to see what used canoes are for sale (and don’t forget the free sections of each site!).
 Often more canoes show up in the spring or the fall when canoeists are unloading their boats to get ready for the coming season.

 Remember, just like buying a car from a private seller, you should ask lots of questions (see next section).
 Expand your search radius beyond the online classifieds in your immediate area; research nearby communities where paddling is especially popular.
-The perfect boat is worth traveling for.
+The perfect boat is worth travelling for.